anonymousGithub2022/DeciX/readme.md

  <img src="https://github.com/anonymousGithub2022/CodeGenExp/blob/main/fig/case.png" width="600" height="200" alt="Design Overview"/><br/>
 </div>

 The above figure visualizes the explanation results of selected tokens in the outputs.
+The colored tokens are the reason that result in the target output tokens.